Ratio Christi Statement of Faith

 Thus, natural theology is possible and is a worthy pursuit for Christians.
 We explicitly support the use of classical apologetics when understood as a system that uses both natural revelation (nature) and special revelation (Scripture) to reason to the truth of Christianity.
 By starting on common ground with unbelievers (e.g., the nature of truth and reality) and building a systematic case for God, the Bible, Jesus, and the Resurrection, Ratio Christi believes that Christianity is not only the best of all possible options for truth and life, but that it has nothing to fear from vigorous opposition of ideas found on the university.

-(2) The Chicago Statement on Biblical Inerrancy clarifies Ratio Christi's general posture on the extent and limits of the term inerrancy.
+(3) For the purposes of advising readers regarding the intent and meaning of biblical inerrancy Ratio Christi refers you to the Chicago Statement on Biblical Inerrancy.
 We recognize that the doctrine of inerrancy is not necessary either for salvation or for use in many approaches to apologetics.
 Rather, it is the final result of the apologetics enterprise in recognizing Jesus as God and His view in the complete accuracy of the Bible.
 Ratio Christi does not typically use the doctrine of inerrancy in defending the faith to non-believers as it is the conclusion of other more basic apologetics methods.
 However, the inerrancy of the Bible has been an assumed part of the early Christian Creeds and is necessary as the hermeneutic and foundational basis of all the other necessary doctrines.

 (5) Ratio Christi allows for various views of eschatology.
 While this is a topic of importance and must be debated within Christianity the focus of Ratio Christi is not on this issue and leaves detailed issues of the end times to the individual.
 However, we believe in the personal, literal, and bodily return of Christ to earth and the physical resurrection of both believers and non-believers.